ideas-labo/pareto-vs-weight-for-sbse/README.md

 This repository contains the data and code for the following paper:

 > Tao Chen and Miqing Li.
-2021.
+2022.
 The Weights can be Harmful: Pareto Search versus Weighted Search in Multi-Objective Search-Based Software Engineering.
-In submission.
+ACM Transactions on Software Engineering and Methodology, doi: 10.1145/3514233.

 ## Introduction